 Our team recommended a cooler, bolder, and truer red hue that both represents the dynamic nature of the news company, and allows a much-needed flexibility to reflect AP’s diverse array of products and services.

-To align with these modifications, we defined a dynamic visual system to support the mark.
+We defined a dynamic visual system to support the new mark.
 A range of deep colors supplement the mark’s dominant red, and selected typography offers further complement.
 A new visual element, called watermarks, drawn from the outline of the AP letterforms, intertwines to connote the strength of AP’s network of people, bureaus and technology.